GSA/cio-council/_posts/2019-04-04-Defining-IT-Centralization.md

 date: 2019-4-8
 display-date: 8 April 2019
 author: Erin Strenio, Content Designer at 18F and Amy Ashida, UX Designer at 18F
-permalink: /PMA-1-year-of-progress/
+permalink: /Defining-IT-Centralization/
 tags: 10x best practices it centralization
-image-thumbnail: /assets/img/blog/PMA-circle-square.png
+image-thumbnail: /assets/img/18F-Logo-M.png
-img-alt:
+img-alt: 18F Logo
 ---
 The President’s Management Agenda rightly focuses on the need to modernize IT to better serve citizens and support agency missions in the digital age.
 There is also a heavy emphasis on the opportunity to reduce costs, redundancies and free up valuable work hours through increased standards and shared services.
 But putting people at the center of every step of these efforts isn’t just “good change management”, it is essential to find the right solution and making it stick.
 This guest blog series by Erin Strenio and Amy Ashida of 18F showcases the benefits of human-centered design as one of the tools to achieve the goals of the PMA.